johndugan/eslint-config/README.md

 }
 ```

-Inside the `.babelrc` file, create a json object similar to the one below.
+Inside the `.babelrc.json` file, create a json object similar to the one below.
 Any Babel rules you want to add or overide are defined in the object.

 ```
 {